Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Security in FA-Assisted NTNs

 Specifically, FAs introduce extra channel gains between Alice and Bob while disrupting links between Eves and them.
 Considering the entire CSI of a single Eve, Li et al. in \cite{152} jointly optimized FA positions, beamforming, and UAV deployment to reduce channel correlations between legitimate users and Eavesdroppers.
-Despite the optimization problems are non-convex, AO framework of projected gradient ascent, simulated annealing and SCA is used to determine the suboptimal solutions.
+Despite the non-convex optimization problems, AO framework of projected gradient ascent, simulated annealing and SCA is used to determine the suboptimal solutions.
 Moreover, when the perfect CSI of Eves is unavailable, Hu et al. in \cite{153} jointly optimize FA positions and beamforming based on statistical CSI to reduce outage probability.
 Alternatively, in \cite{154,155}, inferring potential Eve locations from imperfect CSI can adjust FA positions and beamforming toward Eve's weakest channel paths.
 In \cite{156}, Wu et al. directly captured the worst-case of potential Eve location area, jointly optimized FA positions, beamforming vectors, artificial noise, and UAV position to maximize the minimum secrecy rate.
-Notably, the artificial noise were introduced to disrupt unauthorized Eves, ensuring the confidentiality of legitimate user communications.
+Notably, the artificial noise is introduced to disrupt unauthorized Eves, ensuring the confidentiality of legitimate user communications.
 However, it will also introduce interference to Bobs.
 To address this issue, Xu et al. in \cite{157} proposed an alternative jamming method where Alice transmits encoded codewords instead of Gaussian noise.
 Therefore, Bob can mitigate the interference by decoding the jamming signal, while Eve cannot.
 The FA-assisted UAV can also serve as a friendly jammer to ensure secure communication between Bob and Alice.
-The FA-assisted UAV can also serve as a friendly jammer to secure communication between Bob and Alice.
 In \cite{158}, Kim et al. exploited the spatial DoFs of the FA array to optimize the directional beamforming for Eve jamming signal mitigation.
 Then, they combined with the UAV energy consumption model to maximize the secrecy energy efficiency.